njtierney/learned/README.md

 <!-- badges: end -->

-The goal of learned is to …
+The goal of learned is to demonstrate some cleaning tools for education data.

 ## Installation